GetPageSpeed/nginx-extras-docs/docs/modules/iconv.md

 ---

 title: "NGINX iconv module"
 description: "RPM package nginx-module-iconv.
 This is NGINX module that uses libiconv to convert characters of different encoding.
-It brings 'set_iconv' command to NGINX. "
+It brings 'set_iconv' command to NGINX."

 ---